What Is Reverse Osmosis?

 How Does Reverse Osmosis System Works

-A reverse osmosis system will have these 4 basic stages to produce purified water.
+A reverse osmosis system will have these four primary stages to produce purified water.

 • 1st Stage: Pre-Filtration